-Lebanon is a thriving hotspot for shopping, socializing and sightseeing.
+Lebanon is a thriving hotspot for shopping, socializing, and sightseeing.
 Although very few travel bloggers have traveled there or written about it because of unrest, Lebanon is much safer than people think it is.
 Lebanon is one of the most beautiful countries in the Middle East which wears many identities at once; Lebanon is very Middle Eastern in parts, and very European in other parts.
-Almost everywhere in Lebanon can be reached within 2.5 hours of driving from Beirut and you can do so many activities there from sightseeing to hiking, skiing, and rock climbing.
+Almost everywhere in Lebanon can be reached within 2.5 hours of driving from Beirut and you can do so many activities in Lebanon from sightseeing to hiking, skiing, and rock climbing.
 Not to forget that Lebanon is often said to have the best food in the region.
 Keep reading to find out more about the best places to visit in Lebanon!

-BaalbekBaalbeck is a historical town located in Lebanon and it was known as Helipolis during ancient times.
+Baalbeck is a historical town located in Lebanon and it was known as Helipolis during ancient times.
 The town has been designated as a UNESCO World Heritage site as the area contains a lot of historical buildings which were built by the Phoenicians, the Romans, and other civilizations that had occupied the area over the last few millennia.
-The temples of Baalbek are also termed as the city of the sun.
+The temples of Baalbek are also termed the city of the sun.
 You can easily find a good number of Roman archeological monuments in this location.
 Additionally, the temple of Jupiter and the temple of Bacchus are some of the best things to see there.

 Chekka is a coastal town located in the North of Lebanon and it is famous for its beautiful beaches!
 Chekka is an all-in-one summer destination that enjoys the golden sand, blue sea, and crystal-clear water.
 Having endless adventures of caves exploring and cliff jumping, Chekka must be on your must-visit destinations in Lebanon!
 From the amazing view and relaxing environment to golden beaches, pools, and great food, they are all legacies of this region!
 As for food, Chekka is full of seafood restaurants where you can satisfy your cravings!

 Zaarour is the main winter destination and one of the top places to visit in Lebanon where you can take in some breathtaking mountain views and do some off-roading activities.
 In the winter you can hit the slopes and easily enjoy the snow with skiing and snowboarding.
 Zaarour offers you other options to make sure you have some fun in the snow!
 For example, you can go biking, snow tubing, skiing, snowboarding, and more!

 Being an area of cultural and historical significance, the Jeita Grotto was found first in 1836 by Reverend William Thomson.
 It was ruined during the Lebanese Civil War in 1978 and was opened again in 1995.
 Is spite of this, the Jeita Grotto maintained its natural rock development which is left unharmed.
 Jeita Grotto is also termed as the fascinating destination of Lebanon.
 The place also comprises a number of caves that will surely attract you in many ways.
-Jeita Grotto is on top of each tourist’s list when visiting Lebanon so that you cannot tell you were in Lebanon unless you have traveled this grotto in Jeita, a city right outside of Lebanon’s epicenter town, Beirut.
+Jeita Grotto is on top of each tourist’s list when visiting Lebanon so that you cannot tell you were in Lebanon unless you have traveled to this grotto in Jeita, a city right outside of Lebanon’s epicenter town, Beirut.

-Deir al QamarDeir el Qamar is a true gem of the region and a UNESCO World Heritage Site.
+Deir el Qamar is a true gem of the region and a UNESCO World Heritage Site.
 The village was the capital of Mount Lebanon from the 16th to 18th centuries and a regional stronghold for the Ottoman Emirs.
 With red-tiled roofs, winding streets, and stone houses, the village epitomizes idyllic mountain charm and small-town life at its finest.
 It also highlights the religious diversity in Lebanon, with a mosque, a church and a synagogue all taking residence in its main square.
 The best way to enjoy Deir El Qamar is by heading out for a stroll in its alleyways and old streets.

-TripoliTripoli is Lebanon’s second-largest city that is considered one of the best places to visit in Lebanon trip.
-The rich culture, historic landmarks along with amazing cuisine attracts people from all over the world towards it.
+Tripoli is Lebanon’s second-largest city that is considered one of the best places to visit on Lebanon trip.
+The rich culture, historic landmarks along amazing cuisine attracts people from all over the world towards it.
 The unique architecture International Fair complex is a must-see attraction in Tripoli.
 Moreover, you should also head straight towards Al Mina, as this place offers its visitors the magical view of the beaches, where you can enjoy the warmth of the sun while sipping drinks and enjoying the delicious Tripolitan Ka’ak.

 Tannourine is a picturesque town containing lots of cedar trees and has the largest cedar reserve in the country.
-Situated a few minutes’ drive from the capital city of Beirut, there are many fun and interesting activities and things to do in that you can experience once you visit this town.
+Situated a few minutes’ drive from the capital city of Beirut, there are many fun and interesting activities and things to do that you can experience once you visit this town.
 Nahar Al-Jose is an attractive tourist spot located near Tannourine that contains lots of restaurants serving Lebanese dishes.
-The village of Balaa is another interesting tourist spot that is famous for a deep natural sinkhole.
-Among the rocky terrain of Al-Tahta in Tannourine there is a 500-year-old house that is a unique example of 16th-century Lebanese architecture.
-And for the outdoor enthusiasts, Tannourine offers an excellent location for hiking, camping, picnicking and even more adventurous activities like rock climbing.
+The village of Balaa is another interesting tourist spot that is famous for its deep natural sinkhole.
+Among the rocky terrain of Al-Tahta in Tannourine, there is a 500-year-old house that is a unique example of 16th-century Lebanese architecture.
+And for the outdoor enthusiasts, Tannourine offers an excellent location for hiking, camping, picnicking, and even more adventurous activities like rock climbing.

-Nahr IbrahimNahr Ibrahim is the most relaxing place that is found in Lebanon.
+Nahr Ibrahim is the most relaxing place that is found in Lebanon.
 Enjoy rafting lazily with the current and maybe even make it a weekend affair by bringing your camping gear along.
 You will simply be relaxed by performing river rafting.
 Nahr Ibrahim valley is one of the most underrated parts of Lebanon’s mountainous interior, an area that is otherwise teeming with activity.
 Another concealed treasure in Lebanon, the Chowan Waterfall in Nahr Ibrahim is a must-see for travelers.
 The transparent natural waters of the Chowan Waterfall will reinvigorate you after a lengthy road tour and a hike.
 Chowan Waterfall is heaven to satisfy one’s thirst for uncommon natural charm.

 Tyre is a little city initially established on stone base formations that reflect the old remains of a wonderful business center.
 With some of the most pristine beaches Lebanon has to offer, sea turtles and vibrant city culture, Tyre is on the top list of best places to visit in Lebanon and an ideal place to spend your summer days.
 The place is frequented by thousands of tourists every year who visit the city to enjoy various wonderful attractions available there.
 From sites of historical importance to sophisticated cafes and eateries, you can find it all in the Lebanese city of Tyre.
 In addition to visiting historical monuments, you can find many other interesting things to do in Tyre.